 Credit shall be allowed:

 The GST council has relaxed the return filing rules for the first 2 months i.e. July & August .
-For July, sales invoices have to be filled by september 5th instedad of august 10th .
-And incase of agust,business will have to file sales invoiced by september 20th instead of september 10th.
+For July, sales invoices have to be filled by September 5th instead of august 10th .
+And in case of august,business will have to file sales invoiced by September 20th instead of September 10th.

-8 digit HSN code is adopted for Classifying goods and service tax, GST.
+8 digit HSN code is adopting for Classifying goods and service tax, GST.

 # HSN codes of 8 digit are mandatory in case of export and import of goods.

 #Taxpayers whose turnover is Rs.5 crore and above shall use 4 digit HSN Code.

 # Taxpayers whose turn over is above Rs.
 1.5 crore but below Rs.
 5 crore shall use 2 digit HSN code.

 # Taxpayers whose turnover is below Rs.
 1.5 crore are not need to mention HSN code in their invoices.

 © Copyright 2019 Technaureus Info Solutions Pvt.
 Ltd.